Graduate Fellows Program

 - Have completed or are currently enrolled in the CCTL's pedagogy course, CCTE 50000 Course Design and College Teaching.

-- Can participate in all training sessions and the Teaching@UChicago Conference.
+- Can participate in all training sessions and the Teaching@UChicago Orientation.

 Applications